 Eat Like a Champion – a sports nutrition course for young athletes – is your answer.

 Join Eat Like a Champion Today!

-Do Sports Nutrition Courses Help Athletes Be Their Best?
+Does a Sports Nutrition Class Help Athletes Be Their Best?

 All those hours of training may not be enough to nudge your athlete to his peak performance.
 But an athletic eating plan added to the mix may help him soar to a new level of competitiveness.

 What is Eat Like a Champion?

 Eat Like a Champion is an online DIY class for young athletes to learn about nutrition by breaking the fundamentals down into four-modules including 18 video lessons, 13 printable worksheets, two e-cookbooks, and several expert audio recordings.

 The Eat Like a Champion class is the young athlete version of the popular book, Eat Like a Champion by Jill Castle, MS, RDN.

 The lessons are designed to help young athletes learn about athlete nutrition in an age-appropriate way so they can make good eating decisions to benefit their athletic performance and plan their diet for training or competition, while also covering their nutritional needs for growth and development.

 Through multiple lessons, worksheets designed to help the athlete formulate his athletic eating plan, and audio recordings by experts in the field, young athletes will gain the knowledge needed to be independent with fueling their growing, athletic body.